Positional Games and QBF: A Polished Encoding: The Encoding

 On the innermost level we have

-In the remainder of this section we list the clauses that make the body of the generated \ac{QBF} instance.
+In the remainder of this section, we list the clauses that make the body of the generated \ac{QBF} instance.
 This body is constituted of sets of clauses encoding different aspects of the game.
-The encoding is almost entirely symmetric for both players apart from clauses which specify the interaction of the universal variables.
+The encoding is almost entirely symmetric for both players, apart from clauses that specify the interaction of the universal variables.

-\paragraph{Time Handling.} Variable $\timee(t)$ holds if the game is not over at time point $t$.
+\paragraph{Time Handling.} Variable $\timee(t)$ is true if the game is not over at time point $t$.
+Once the game is finished, it remains so until the final time point.

-\paragraph{Structure of the board.} Clauses \eqref{eq:enc5-3} encode that both players cannot own the same vertex.
+\paragraph{Structure of the board.} The initial board is empty via unit clauses \eqref{eq:enc14-2}.
+Clauses \eqref{eq:enc14-3} force that both players cannot own the same vertex.
 One fundamental property of positional games is that claimed vertices never change owner.
-This basic property is captured in clause \eqref{eq:enc5-2}.
-Note that these two clauses are independent from the $\timee$ variable and act also when the game is over.
-Once a vertex is claimed and $\board(a,v,t)$ is true the implication chain in \eqref{eq:enc5-2} sets all board variables for that vertex in the future, in particular the last one $\board(a,v,\depth)$.
-Once the game is over (i.e. $\timee(t)$ is set to false), then all unclaimed vertices stay unclaimed \eqref{eq:enc5-5} and the situation of the board at the last active move of the game is propagated through to the final time point.
+This basic property is captured in clause \eqref{eq:enc14-4}.
+Note that these two clauses are independent of the $\timee$ variable and also act when the game is over.
+Once a vertex is claimed and $\board(a,v,t)$ is true, the implication chain in \eqref{eq:enc14-4} sets all board variables for that vertex in the future, in particular the last one $\board(a,v,\depth)$.

-The following clauses \eqref{eq:enc5-27} - \eqref{eq:enc5-4a} define the meaning of $\occupied$.
-Initially all vertices are unoccupied \eqref{eq:enc5-27} and by definition a vertex is occupied if it is owned by Black or White.

-\paragraph{Player's actions.} The action clauses specify how the moves of the players affect the board.
-If player $a$ claims vertex $v$ at time $t\in T_a$, i.e. $\move(v,t)$ is true, then the game still has to be running \eqref{eq:enc5-23}.
-This clause can also be understood as if the game is over no moves are allowed anymore.
-Moreover, when $\move(v,t)$ is true, then vertex $v$ was not occupied at the previous time point \eqref{eq:enc5-22} and as a result of the action the vertex is occupied \eqref{eq:enc5-21}.